 When retailers set up their computerised payment systems, they have a variety of options to choose from…Cash, credit, debit?

 Banks and credit card companies charge a fee to merchants for the use of their payment methods.
 Especially in the case of smaller businesses, those fees can significantly impact the bottom line.
-This means it may be in the business’s best interests to charge a fee.
+This means it may be in the business’s good intention to charge a fee.

 How do you know if you’re being charged a fee?